Product Guide

 Line Height

-Line height (also called leading) controls the vertical spacing between lines of text.
-Proper line height is critical for readability, especially in longer text passages like product descriptions and blog-style content.
+Line height controls the vertical spacing between lines of text.
+Proper spacing is critical for readability in longer passages like product descriptions.

 Before and after comparison showing text with tight vs comfortable line height